 - the employer has decided to self-insure for workers’ compensation,

-- the worker does not fall within the employer’s workers’ compensation coverage, often because he or she is an independent contractor or a subcontractor, or
+- you do not fall within the employer’s workers’ compensation coverage, often because you are an independent contractor or a subcontractor, or

 - the employer is violating state law by not carrying coverage.

-If the employer does not provide workers’ compensation coverage, then the employer cannot claim that the state’s workers’ compensation act is the exclusive remedy available for the worker.
+If the employer does not provide workers’ compensation coverage, then the employer cannot claim that the state’s workers’ compensation act is the exclusive remedy available for you.

 What is a third-party claim?

-A third-party claim is a personal injury lawsuit against someone who hurt the victim on the victim’s worksite.
-The defendant in these cases is not the victim’s employer, though.
+A third-party claim is a personal injury lawsuit against someone who hurt you on your worksite.
+The defendant in these cases is not your employer, though.
 It is often: